 The agent captures infrastructure and application information, including an inventory of running processes, system performance information, resource utilization, and network dependencies.

 The information collected by agents is secured at rest and in transit to the Application Discovery Service database in the cloud.

-AWS Partner Network (APN) solutions integrate with Application Discovery Service, enabling you to import details of your on-premises environment directly into Migration Hub without using the discovery connector or discovery agent.
+Amazon Web Services Partner Network (APN) solutions integrate with Application Discovery Service, enabling you to import details of your on-premises environment directly into Migration Hub without using the discovery connector or discovery agent.

 In this way, you can import data into Migration Hub and view it, so that you can associate applications with servers and track migrations.

 We recommend that you use agent-based discovery for non-VMware environments, and whenever you want to collect information about network dependencies.
 You can run agent-based and agentless discovery simultaneously.
 Use agentless discovery to complete the initial infrastructure assessment quickly, and then install agents on select hosts to collect additional information.

 This API reference provides descriptions, syntax, and usage examples for each of the actions and data types for Application Discovery Service.
 The topic for each action shows the API request parameters and the response.
 Alternatively, you can use one of the Amazon Web Services SDKs to access an API that is tailored to the programming language or platform that you’re using.
 For more information, see Amazon Web Services SDKs .